Creating and tracking invoices

 Creating an invoice

 Once you have all the details finalized, click "Create invoice" to create the invoice and optionally send an email to the customer.
-The email will include a summary as well as a downloadable PDF.
+You also have the ability to click Save Draft, and return to editing it later.

 After creation, invoices can fall into the following states: